Living with Cloaca

 Learn about the ACE procedure

 Girls born with cloaca have unique gynecologic needs and concerns from puberty through adulthood.
-Our multidisciplinary care team includes a gynecologist who is there to learn about your daughter's condition, establish trust and provide the ongoing care she'll need.
-This support is essential to your daughter's health and potential to have children if she wishes to start a family later in life.
+Our team is there to learn about your daughter's condition, establish trust and provide the ongoing care she'll need.

 Hope for the future